miharekar/mr-meta-box/README.md

 ```

 ###2.
 Define mr meta box
-Define what you need - the only required field is '`id'`.
+Define what you need - the only required field is `'id'`.
 Down there are the default values, so if you want to use the same, you don't have to define it.
 Awesome, huh?
 ```php
 $config = array(
 	'id' => null, //string Meta box ID - required